How do I connect to an SSL/TLS endpoint using the CA certificate bundle in Amazon RDS Oracle wallet?

 ORA-28759: failure to open file

-You might receive this error if the wallet you reference is not in the location you specified.
-You can confirm the location of the wallet file by listing the directories:
+You receive this error if the wallet that you reference isn't in the location that you specified.
+List the directories to confirm the location of the wallet file:

 SQL> select directory_name, directory_path from dba_directories where directory_name = 'WALLET';